edm00se/misc-arch/awesome-board-games.md

 # Announcing: [Awesome Board Games][awesome-bg]!

 A side project I've been slowly working on for a while is the [Awesome Board Games list][awesome-bg].
 What's an [awesome list][awesome-orig]?
 It's a list of awesome things, for a particular topic.
-Generally these lists are hosted/kept on [GitHub][gh], a free to use site and service with code shared via [the git version control system], issue tracking, and more.
+Generally these lists are hosted/kept on [GitHub][gh], a free to use site and service with code shared via [the git version control system][git-scm], issue tracking, and more.
 Anyone can have an account and contribute to public repositories, making it for a great place for open source softare and awesome lists.

 ## Board Games!